 Between COVID vaccines and mass lockdowns, humanity just experienced some of the largest medical and health experiments ever.
-This made it harder for STEM students to continue their own studies and transformed STEM university education.
+This made it harder for STEMM students to continue their own studies and transformed STEMM university education.

 From accessing cadavers for anatomy classes to continuing research in laboratories, COVID lockdowns prevented students from continuing educational experiments.
 Government regulations and recommendations required labs to add new ventilation to prevent spreading COVID, which added time and expenses that universities and labs often couldn?t quickly fund.
 Instead, universities often shifted to connect students with their labs virtually or remotely.